telerik/fiddler-jam-docs/portal/portal-logs.md

 ## User Interface of the Log Dashboard

 Apart from the recorded data, each log also contains user-defined log details such as the log title, description, field submission, and the workspace.
-Every log also contains an immutable [**Details**](#details) tab, which stores technical and environmental data extracted from the Extension.
+Every log also contains an immutable [**Details**](#details) tab, storing technical and environmental data extracted from the Extension.

 ### Log Details